Formal Green's function theory in non-Hermitian lattice systems: Deduction Details in Eq.

-\end{small} \begin{widetext} The equations on the left side and the right side are generally not equal, that's another mark to the claim that $G_{bound}$ is not well defined in the limit case.
+The equations with superscript $^{(1)}$ and equations with superscript $^{(2)}$ are generally not equal, that's another mark to the claim that $G_{bound}$ is not well defined in the limit case.
+However, we believe they both represent the behavior of the system in some extant, so in our validation in Sec. \ref{nu}, we simply choose the expression:

-Since $C$ in Eq. \eqref{correlation} equal to $C_{bulk}+C_{bound}$ under our analysis, after some rearrangement of bases of the matrix, we can easily get the equation:

-for both the exact expression and the formal expression, which is our results for Eq. \eqref{correlation}. \end{widetext}